What should a good coach have on the court?

 Marcin Bieniek provides a list of items that all tennis coaches should have with them on the court.

 Preparation is the most crucial aspect for all tennis coaches and players.
-For a coach, this means that you have everything you will need on-court, so your coaching session runs smoothly.
+For a coach, this means having everything you will need on-court, so your coaching session runs smoothly.

 It can be perceived that a coach does not have to care about many things during a coaching session, but it is a wrong mindset.
 Many little things can ruin or make your work harder.
 The following is a suggested list of items that all coaches should have with them on the court when conducting a coaching session: